moloneymb/TF_examples/README.md

    * Uses Fast Style Transfer to transfer image styles
    * The pretrained weights are for style of Rain Princess by Lenoid Afremov
    * Different weights can be loaded to apply different styles
+* AttGAN
+   * Using a GAN to visually change the attributs of faces
+   * This is a work in progress

 Setup
 * Make sure FSI is 64bit and does not shadow assemblies<sup>1</sup>
 * run script setup.fsx

+Run
+* Scripts can be run by either "Send to FSI" or by FSI.
+For example `FSI.exe NeuralStyleTransfer.fsx --style wave`

 ### 1: Making sure FSI is 64bit and does not shadow